 “Working Soldiers until failure is costly–there are long-term costs of musculoskeletal injury and health Mgmt., lost expertise and time and expense of training replacements.
 RT-PSM systems can identify markers of compromised performance or safety, enabling early intervention when known need exists.”–Dr. Hoyt & Dr. Fried

-fitjewels is a proud supporter of Military and Military Families worldwide.
+fitjewels supports the Military and Military Families worldwide.